-Too many writers are caught up with insecure thoughts of whether or not they are any good.
-It’s crazy.
+Too many writers are caught up with thoughts of whether or not they are any good.
 We are quite the neurotic bunch, aren’t we?
 But what if all this self-doubt was actually self-destructive?
+What if there was no such thing as a “good writer“?

 There are six things you can do to be a better (ahem, more effective) writer.
 The following is what I recommend (click the links to read articles on each subject):